cboudereau/fpddd/README.md

 Typing all the things helps to separate the implementation from the design.
 Reviewing/challenging it thanks to the compiler helps a lot to see problems and take a decision quickly on the domain.

 ## Part II.
-Building Blocks of a Model-Drive n Design
+Building Blocks of a Model-Driven Design

 Package -> Module
 Services -> Functions